Chefs Notes

 • 4 slices Brioche Bread

-• 4 tsp Dijon Mustard
+• 4 teaspoon Dijon Mustard

 • 1 batch bechamel (about 1 cup) see bechamel recipe earlier in post